yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 ## Storage

 - Control:
-  - All data involved in the process are stored in Kubernetes Storage, **ETDC**.
+  - A snapshot of the custom resources is stored in Kubernetes Storage, **ETCD**.
-  - Cache storage and temp storage is also used for emissary ingress functions.
+  - Cache storage and Pod's internal file system storage is also used for emissary ingress functions.
-  - Data stored in **ETDC** is shared among different components of Emissary ingress.
-Example: Snapshot stored by **WATT** is fetched by **Diadg**.
 - Data:
   - Config changes applied to Clusters are stored in the form of Snapshots
-  - ETDC stores snapshots of CRD.
+  - ETCD stores snapshots of CRD.
   - **Cache** stores supporting data to generate Envoy Config from Intermediate representation..
-  - **Temporary storage** is used to store the Intermediate representation.
+  - **Pod's filesystem storage** is used to store the Intermediate representation.
-  - Final Envoy Configs generated are stored in Kubernetes storage **ETDC**.
+  - Final Envoy Configs generated are stored in Kubernetes storage **Pod's filesystem storage**.
 - Threat:
-  - Since all the data is mainly stored in ETDC.
+  - Snice the CRD's snapshot is mainly stored in ETCD and serves as input for Emissary Ingress.
 It becomes a single point of failure.
-If by any chance data becomes faulty data will be lost permanently.
+If by any chance snapshot is maliciously altered, Envoy proxy's config will also be altered.
-  - Attackers can gain administrative access to ETDC servers through other services running in the cluster.
+  - Attackers can gain administrative access to ETCD servers through other services running in the cluster.
 Will have complete control over the emissary ingress data as well.
-  - If ETDC becomes unavailable, Emissary Ingress will not be able to operate.
+  - If ETCD becomes unavailable, Emissary Ingress will not be able to operate.
-  - If other services in the kubernetes cluster exhaust the storage in ETDC, Emissary Ingress data might get lost and Emissary ingress will not be able to operate properly.
-  - Data stored in ETDC is not encrypted.
+  - Data stored in ETCD and Pod's filesystem is not encrypted.

 ## Audit and Logging